 Let Go Into the Experience

 In my opinion the best possible piece of advice to keep in mind when taking psychedelics is to let go into the experience.
 Anecdotally, this has proven very helpful for many people.
-The analogy of a roller coaster rise can also be useful: there will be ups and downs and moments that are exhilarating and perhaps terrifying.
+The analogy of a roller coaster ride can also be useful: there will be ups and downs and moments that are exhilarating and perhaps terrifying.
 Things will seem strange and feel very different from how they normally do – but that’s the whole point.
 If the ride starts to get bumpy, just remember that whatever happens, at the end you will come down, be back where you started, and feel just the same as you did before.

 Particularly with strong doses, it may feel at times like you are losing control.
 Understand that this is a normal and natural part of the psychedelic experience, and try not to hold on to control.
 There is always the potential for something truly remarkable and beautiful with psychedelics, but you have to let it happen.
+A mantra often used is “Trust, Let go, be Open” (TLO).

 If challenging aspects arise, one is encouraged to go in and towards the difficulty.
 Psychedelic therapy pioneer Betty Eisner explains: